Prohelion/prohelion.github.io/docs/FAQs/CAN_bus_Adapters/Tritum_CAN_Ethernet_Bridge/CAN_Ethernet_Fundamentals.md

 On the downside, TCP is a one to one style communication model and the CAN-Ethernet Bridge works this way, talking to one TCP connection at a time.
 Also the reliability TCP provides is very useful at times, but can also be a bit of a challenge with fast moving protocols like CAN Bus which manage reliability via a completely different approach.

-In summary there are pros and cons each way and depending on what you are trying to achieve, different protocols make sense.
-Want multiple people to be listening to a CAN-Ethernet Bridge at once, UDP is your best (in fact only) option.
-Want reliability or transmission over long distances, then TCP is the way to go.

 # DHCP vs Static IP